Join our 4 month medical assistant program

 Medical Administrative Assistant Salary

-Medical administrative assistants earn an average of $43,380 per year or $20.85 per hour.
+Nationwide, the average salary for medical administrative assistants is $43,380 per year or $20.85 per hour.

+Of course, specific wages will vary based on years of experience, job location, certification, and specialty skills.
 The lowest 10% of medical administrative assistants earn $31,900 per year ($15.34 per hour), while the top 10% earn $58,340 per year ($28.05).

-FAQs of Becoming a Medical Administrative Assistant
+FAQs on Becoming a Medical Administrative Assistant

 How long does it take to become a medical administrative assistant?